sjquigley/Writing-Directions-in-Markdown/README.md

 ## Get started!

-1. Create a new Markdown file using a Markdown editor like [MacDown] (https://github.com/MacDownApp) or [Dillinger] (https://dillinger.io).
+1. Create a new Markdown file using a Markdown editor like [MacDown](https://github.com/MacDownApp) or [Dillinger](https://dillinger.io).
 Learn the basic conventions of writing/editing Markdown files.
-[Learn more here] (https://daringfireball.net/projects/markdown/).
+[Learn more here](https://daringfireball.net/projects/markdown/).

 2. Write your directions following advice in ETC Ch 4 & 10 (pp. 254-259).